 The Best Paperless Tools and Technology (My Paperless Toolbox)

-For someone who doesn’t need the same mobility as I do, the ix500* is the way to go.
+For someone who doesn’t need the same mobility as I did, the ix500 is the way to go.
 It has a larger capacity than the S1300i and scans much faster.
 The WiFi connection is also super convenient.
-It’s nice not having to plug the thing into your computer!
+It’s nice not having to plug the scanner into your computer.

 For sure there are cheaper scanners out there.
 Honestly, I wouldn’t mess with them.
-If you are serious about this paperless thing then I highly recommend investing some money in a high-quality scanner*.
+If you are serious about going paperless, then I highly recommend investing some money in a high-quality scanner.
 It’s an investment in your sanity and WILL save you time and money in the long run.

 All paper that enters the house goes into this inbox.
 There’s no guesswork involved here.
-When it’s time for me to process (more on that later) the paper, I know exactly where to look.
-I like our IKEA option but there are other great options as well.
-Abby likes this one from See Jane Work*:
+When it’s time for me to process the paper (more on that later), I know exactly where to look.
+I like our IKEA option, but if you’re looking for something a little “prettier,” Abby likes this one from See Jane Work:

 I wish I could turn all paper into a digital PDF file, but the world hasn’t caught up with that yet.
 There’s still a need to save some (very little!) paper.
 This includes social security cards, birth certificates, marriage licenses (I scanned ours… shhhh…), and possibly legal documents with an original signature.

 I love this section!
-You knew this was coming, right?
-I just think Evernote* is the absolute ideal digital filing cabinet solution.
-There certainly is a little learning curve with Evernote but it’s worth it to learn the software.
+I think Evernote is the absolute ideal digital filing cabinet solution.
+There certainly is a little learning curve with Evernote, but it’s worth it to learn the software.